kkruecke/cplus-documentation/notes/templates.rst

         }
      };

-     template<class T, class T2, int I>
+     // #2: Partial specialization in which the first parameter is always a pointer. template<typename T, typename T2, int I>
-     class A<T*, T2, I> { // #2: partial specialization in which the first parameter is a pointer.
+     class A<T*, T2, I> {
         public:
         void describe()
         {